best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/05_clustering.md

 ![](images/elbowPlot.png)

 A "squishy" part here, is where we decide the "elbow" is.
 Clearly, there is a leveling out after the first 7 PCs.
 However, we also see a drop after the 17th PC.
-Generally, it is advisable to heir on the side of more PCs, as choosing too few PCs we run the risk of lacking the resolution to identify rare cell types.
+Generally, it is advisable to err on the side of more PCs, as choosing too few PCs we run the risk of lacking the resolution to identify rare cell types.
 Accordingly, we'll move on with 17 as our choice of PC dimension.

 Next, we'll use a run UMAP to make an initial assessment as to whether our samples appear well integrated at 17 PCs.